LifeScopeLabs/lifescopelabs.github.io/lifescope-index.md

 ![conceptdiagram]

+he current objects and relationships created for each LIFESCOPE user in MongoDB and accessible from GraphQL.

+![gqlschema]

 ## Single App Architecture

 The [LIFESCOPE App](https://lifescopelabs.github.io/app.html) is to search, explore, and curate your personal data in various views.
 Explore data with various views (Feed, List, Map, Gallery, Timeline, [Virtual Reality, Augmented Reality](https://lifescopelabs.github.io/xr.html).
 Let the app look and [listen to you](https://lifescopelabs.github.io/voice.html).
 Speak questions about yourself or record and automatically respond.